EvanTrow/virtual-keys/README.md

 Virtual Keys is a Home Assistant integration that allows you to create login links that can be shared with guests.
 These links provide access to specific entities in Home Assistant for a limited time.

-See [Lovelace Virtual Keys](https://github.com/kcsoft/lovelace-virtual-keys) for a more detailed description.
+See [Virtual Keys](https://github.com/EvanTrow/virtual-keys) for a more detailed description.

 ## Installation with HACS